03 Apr Mayoral elections 2023

 Elections Live Coverage

-All narrative copy, claims/pointers (giving indications for key councils in advance of final declarations), reaction and analysis, will run in the general news service.
+All narrative copy, claims/pointers (giving indications for key mayorals in advance of final declarations), reaction and analysis, will run in the general news service.
 On the wire, these messages will use the usual editorial code: HHH

 Tests